Auction Conveyancing Specialists

 Watch out when buying leasehold flats at auction

-A common mistake is to buy a leasehold property at auction without finding out the lease term first.
+A common mistake is buying a leasehold property at auction without determining the lease term first.
 Leasehold properties with short leases (under 80 years) may not be able to be mortgaged.
 For some seasoned auction buyers a short lease is an opportunity, here's what you can do: Buying a leasehold property with a short lease.

 Winning Bid - Legally binding once the hammer falls